ceph/ceph/doc/rados/operations/control.rst

    ceph osd in {osd-num}

-By using the ``pause`` and ``unpause`` flags in the OSD map, you can pause or unpause I/O requests.
+By using the "pause flags" in the OSD map, you can pause or unpause I/O requests.
 If the flags are set, then no I/O requests will be sent to any OSD.
-If the flags are cleared, then pending I/O requests will be resent.
-To set or clear these flags, run one of the following commands:
+When the flags are cleared, then pending I/O requests will be resent.
+To set or clear pause flags, run one of the following commands:

 .. prompt:: bash $

    ceph osd pause
    ceph osd unpause

 You can assign an override or ``reweight`` weight value to a specific OSD if the normal CRUSH distribution seems to be suboptimal.
 The weight of an OSD helps determine the extent of its I/O requests and data storage: two OSDs with the same weight will receive approximately the same number of I/O requests and store approximately the same amount of data.
 The ``ceph osd reweight`` command assigns an override weight to an OSD.
 The weight value is in the range 0 to 1, and the command forces CRUSH to relocate a certain amount (1 - ``weight``) of the data that would otherwise be on this OSD.
 The command does not change the weights of the buckets above the OSD in the CRUSH map.
-Using the command is merely a corrective
-measure: for example, if one of your OSDs is at 90% and the others are at 50%, you could reduce the outlier weight to correct this imbalance.
-To assign an override weight to a specific OSD, run the following command:
+Using the command is merely a corrective measure: for example, if one of your OSDs is at 90% and the others are at 50%, you could reduce the outlier weight to correct this imbalance.
+To assign an override weight to a specific OSD, run the following
+command:

 .. prompt:: bash $

    ceph osd reweight {osd-num} {weight}

+.. note:: Any assigned override reweight value will conflict with the balancer.
+   This means that if the balancer is in use, all override reweight values should be ``1.0000`` in order to avoid suboptimal cluster behavior.

 A cluster's OSDs can be reweighted in order to maintain balance if some OSDs are being disproportionately utilized.
-Note that override or ``reweight`` weights have relative values that default to 1.00000.
-Their values are not absolute, and these weights must be distinguished from CRUSH weights (which reflect the absolute capacity of a bucket, as measured in TiB).
+Note that override or ``reweight`` weights have values relative to one another that default to 1.00000; their values are not absolute, and these weights must be distinguished from CRUSH weights (which reflect the absolute capacity of a bucket, as measured in TiB).
 To reweight OSDs by utilization, run the following command:

 .. prompt:: bash $

    ceph osd reweight-by-utilization [threshold [max_change [max_osds]]] [--no-increasing]

 By default, this command adjusts the override weight of OSDs that have ±20% of the average utilization, but you can specify a different percentage in the ``threshold`` argument.

 To limit the increment by which any OSD's reweight is to be changed, use the